-Titanium reinforced non-stick cookware uses a cast aluminum base to ensure fast and even heat distribution and good heat retention.
-The aluminum core confers the advantage of faster heat conduction, as much as seven times faster than metals such as steel or iron.
+Titanium-reinforced non-stick cookware uses a cast aluminum base to ensure fast and even heat distribution and good heat retention.
+The aluminum core conducts heat seven times faster than steel or iron.
 The base is coated with a titanium-infused, ceramic coating.

 Is Titanium Cookware Safe?